static-frame/static-frame/README.rst

 To get startred quickly, lets download the classic iris (flower) characteristics data set and build a simple naive Bayes classifier that can predict species from iris petal characteristics.

 While StaticFrame's API has over 7,500 endpoints, much will be familiar to users of Pandas or other DataFrame libraries.
 Rather than offering fewer interfaces with greater configurability, StaticFrame favors more numerous interfaces with more narrow parameters and functionality.
-This design makes for more maintainable code.
-(Read more about differences between Pandas and StaticFrame here: https://static-frame.readthedocs.io/en/latest/articles/upgrade.html)
+This design leads to more maintainable code.
+(Read more about differences between Pandas and StaticFrame `here <https://static-frame.readthedocs.io/en/latest/articles/upgrade.html>`_.)

 Lets download the data set from the UCI Machine Learning Repository and create a ``Frame``.
 StaticFrame exposes all constructors on the class: here, we will use the ``Frame.from_csv()`` constructor.
 To download a file from the internet and provide it to a constructor, we can use StaticFrame's ``WWW.from_file()`` interface.